kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/set/_index.md

 You can also specify the `alwaysApply` flag.
 This tells the server to consider a rule even if an earlier rule has already matched.

-For example, if we have the same configuration as above but with the `alwaysApply` flag set to true, a request with both type and number present will be limited after just 5 requests per minute.
+For example, if we have the same configuration as above but with the `alwaysApply` flag set to true, a request with both type and number present will be limited after just 5 requests per minute, as both rules below are now considered.

 ```yaml
 spec: